Skip to main content

 Quick answer

-The guppy is a tiny, brightly colored freshwater fish native to northeastern South America and the Caribbean and one of the most popular aquarium fish in the world.
-Males are small and colorful with flowing tails, while females are larger and plainer.
-Guppies are livebearers that breed easily and quickly, and they typically live about 2 to 3 years.
+The guppy is a small, brightly coloured freshwater fish native to north-eastern South America and now one of the most popular aquarium fish in the world.
+Females grow to about 6 cm while males stay around 3 cm and flaunt vivid, patterned tails.
+Guppies are hardy livebearers that give birth to free-swimming young rather than laying eggs, and they typically live two to three years in a home tank.

 Guppy facts at a glance